A class of decelerating inhomogeneous cosmological models giving rise to accelerating FLRW universes at large scales: Final considerations

 In this manuscript, we have introduced a cosmological model with matter inhomogeneously distributed in space as part of an effort to expand our mathematical understanding of the cosmological principle, namely, models beyond the FLRW spacetimes that are homogeneous and isotropic on large scales.
 We have focused on novelties for the late time regimen, while we kept the earlier epochs as homogeneous and isotropic as in the standard picture of Cosmology.
 The matter content has been described phenomenologically by a kind of dust capable of reacting viscously to the local tidal forces.
 We have shown that the problem of Einstein's equations in this case is well-posed, and each solution gives rise to an FLRW spacetime on large scales, where the equation of state parameter has the form

 with $\eqstate_0\le 0$ and each of the coefficients $\eqstate_i$ determined by the current distribution of the energy and particle densities along space.
 This turns out to be a significant result in the literature of backreaction in Cosmology for the following reasons:(i) It is an explicit model where the late-time acceleration of the universe appears as an apparent effect caused by the local gravitational field; (ii) An effective FLRW spacetime appears naturaly on large-scales; (iii) The coefficients in the Taylor series \eqref{Eq:EqStateGeneralTaylorSeries} are quite arbitrary to fit the observational data; (iv) The deceleration parameter is negative for $\eqstate_0<-1/3$, indicating a large-scale apparent acceleration, while the observers who witness an homogeneous and isotropic expansion are typically decelerating relative to each other.
 In particular, this last feature tells us that the global time used to describe the large-scale dynamics cannot be realised as the proper time of almost any observer to whom the expansion and geometry are homogeneous and isotropic, except in the FLRW case, of course.
-This fact has important implications, as a natural Hubble tension due to the different time parameters used to measure the CMB and the luminous distance.
-This will be discussed elsewhere in a forthcoming manuscript.

-We claim that the mathematical implementation of the cosmological principle is not exclusive to the FLRW spacetimes.
-In this sense, models with homogeneous and isotropic expansion \cite{LGGomes_2024_CQG_2} have a lot to contribute to theoretical Cosmology by realising physically meaningful universes where this tenet is still valid.
-Their conceptual development and subsequent observational scrutiny could turn them into serious candidates for the most suitable mathematical framework underlying our explanation of the Cosmos.
+The mathematical implementation of the cosmological principle, in the sense that the universe is homogeneous and isotropic on large scales, is not exclusive to the FLRW spacetimes.
+Models with homogeneous and isotropic expansion \cite{LGGomes_2024_CQG_2} have a lot to contribute to theoretical Cosmology by realising physically meaningful universes where this tenet is also valid.
+Their conceptual development and subsequent observational scrutiny could turn them into a suitable mathematical framework underlying our explanation of the Cosmos. \\[3mm]